codyzu/jasql/_includes/api.md

 #### Postgres

-Postgres is a great free and open source database with an emphasis on standards compliance.
+Postgres (or PostgreSQL) is a great free and open source database with an emphasis on standards compliance.

 jasql is tested on **PostgresSQL 9.4**.

-jasql with **Postgres**:
+Configure jasql with **Postgres**:

 ```javascript
 const jasql = new Jasql({